-"Ground" Connections in Multi-Stage Circuits
+"Ground" Connections in Multi-Stage Circuits IC combining a preamplifier, gain stages and an output driver:

 The output current is typically orders of magnitude greater than the input current (due to amplifier gain, load impedance).
 Combining all ground returns in one bond pad creates a shared impedance (inductance of bond wire).
 This also illustrates the use of a popular technique - the "star" ground - and its pitfalls.

 Separating the "ground" connections by current return paths routes currents away from the common impedance and constrains the extent of the output loop, which tends to carry the highest current.